andreprawira/AWS-DevOps-and-DataOps-Training/README.md

-# Provision Infrastructures using Terraform in AWS
+# Automate provisioning the resources on the diagram below on AWS

 1. Change ONLY bucket and dynamodb_table in main.tf to your own name
 2. Create an S3 bucket with the same name as you put in main.tf